Research and Publications

 My research concerns the psychology of religion.
-I conduct studies with human participants to test cognitive and motivational theories about the formation of religious beliefs and perceptions of gods.
-I obtained my PhD in 2019 at the University of Otago, New Zealand (where I continue to work, as of 2021).
-I have a prior PhD in physics.
-I can be contacted via the form at the bottom of this page.
+I conduct studies with human participants to test cognitive and motivational theories about the formation of religious beliefs, perceptions of gods, and intuitive afterlife reasoning.
+I also study religious art and burial objects (grave goods).
+I conduct my research at the University of Otago in New Zealand.

 Across three studies, religiosity is found to correlate with a "repressive coping style" in which people deal with negative or threatening stimuli by unconsciously reinterpreting them more positively.
 When applied to gods and godlike entities, repressors downplay their threatening (e.g., punishing) traits and emphasize beneficial (e.g., loving) traits.
 This positive view of gods biases repressors toward believing in gods through motivated reasoning.